THE HENLEY WHALERS - Weekend Whaling - Daylight Rowing and/or Sailing - Click here for the Summaries To Homepage

 (17) 10th October 2009

-Despite grey skys and only moderate wind we collected the mast, and decided to limit the sails to just gib and "Julia" (our trysail).
+Despite grey skies and only moderate wind we collected the mast, and decided to limit the sails to just gib and "Julia" (our trysail).
 From a safety perspective this was ideal, making capsize "impossible".
-Aston, The Flowepot, and return, achieved, but mainly under oars.
+Aston, The Flowerpot, and return, achieved, but mainly under oars.

 Sunday Aug14th 2011